stillmatic/tournaments/writeup.md

 Here, $\alpha$ and $\beta$ are constants which can be thought of as a location and scale parameter, respectively.
 We also present a delta value, $\lvert s_i - s_j \rvert$, which is the absolute value of the the difference between the two teams' wins.
 To make computation easier, we avoid negative weights by first checking the win delta and setting the pairing to a weight of 1 if the difference is greater than 1 win.
 When a particular pairing is done, we assign the pairing a weight of 0.
 This method lends itself to a maximum weight method because the larger a weight is on a particular pairing the more desirable it is in a pairing.

 Weights are rebalanced at the end of each round, i.e. when all pairings are simulated.
 We then develop a pairing for the next round, which is represented as a maximum weight perfect matching.
 We use Edmond's blossom algorithm [[**CITE**]], as implemented in \textbf{\textsf{Python}} by [**CITE NetworkX**].
 For more precise details of the algorithm, see for example [**CITE Galil**].
 All edges that have not been picked are rebalanced, since even if a pairing is undesirable after $k$ rounds, it could be desirable for the $k+1$ round.

+Although the algorithm which we use runs in $O(nm \log n)$ time, since our graph is fully connected, we have $m = n(n-1)/2$, which means that the algorithm runs in $O(n^3)$ time, where $n$ is the number of teams competing.
+This becomes computationally intensive for relatively large tournaments; in our

 Note that the algorithm is used to find pairings for round 2, since the round is intended to be randomly paired.
 At this point the graph is initialized with equal weights for every pairing except those which have occured, which have a 0 weighting.
 Then, since we have no other constraints, the maximum weight perfect matching returns an acceptable pairing which conveniently guarantees no repeat matches.